top of page

 Agricultural Waste

-Generators are urged to return these wastes to the point of purchase for handling in accordance with the manufacturer’s instructions.
-They may be accepted through the county’s Household Hazardous Waste program.
-Chemical containers are NOT accepted for recycling.
+Generators are urged to return agricultural wastes (e.g.. pesticide and herbicides) to the point of purchase for handling in accordance with the manufacturer’s instructions.
+These wastes may be accepted through the county Household Hazardous Waste program.
+Empty chemical containers are NOT accepted for recycling.

 Animal Carcasses